bugsnag/bugsnag-notifier-api/deploy-tracking.md

 curl -d "apiKey=YOUR_API_KEY_HERE&appVersion=1.5" http://notify.bugsnag.com/deploy
 ```

-> Note: To configure deploy tracking for your project, replace the example text with your project's API token, found on its project settings page.
+> Note: To configure deploy tracking, replace the example text with your project's API token, found on its project settings page.